 What are the actual steps of the permitting, approvals and installation process?
 What is the timing?
 Are there any potential delays?
 What is your involvement?
 (Click here to access Citadel’s infographic on the Solar Installation Process.)

 Solar in California does come with a lot of paperwork related to engineering, local electric and building inspections, and utility connections.
 A reputable company will explain to you at the beginning what the steps are, and they should handle most of those steps for you.
+Citadel Roofing & Solar serves all of California with offices in Vacaville, Roseville, and Valencia, so we remain accessible throughout the whole process, should you choose us.

 Solar Service Checklist